"Citizen journalism" focuses on Israeli occupation

 A spokesman for the settlers said the violence flared when they were pelted with stones as they tried to put out a scrub fire allegedly started by the Palestinians.

-B‘Tselem, an Israeli human rights organization, provided the cameras used to document the event, as part of a program started in 2007 whereby it has distributed around 150 camcorders to “citizen journalists” throughout the West Bank.
+B‘Tselem, an Israeli human rights organisation, provided the cameras used to document the event, as part of a programme started in 2007 whereby it has distributed around 150 camcorders to “citizen journalists” throughout the West Bank.

 The group aims to use social media to bring alleged violations by settlers and the military into public view.